Blog

 Whichever card you choose, booking travel through ShopBack earns cashback on hotels and flights on top of whatever points your card earns — on a $1,000 hotel stay, that is $50–$100 back with zero extra steps.

 In practice, this means most Americans should start with Chase Sapphire Preferred, not Amex Platinum.
-The $95 fee is easy to offset, the transfer partners cover United and Southwest (the two largest US carriers), and the 1.25x portal multiplier gives solid redemption value without needing to master airline transfer programs.
+The $95 fee is easy to offset, the transfer partners cover United and Southwest (two of the largest US carriers) (Chase), and Points Boost gives solid redemption value on select Chase Travel bookings without needing to master airline transfer programs.

-A concrete example: a traveller who books $4,000 in flights per year earns 8,000 Chase points (2x) worth $100 in travel, versus 20,000 Amex points (5x) worth $200 in travel — but Amex costs $600 more in fees.
-The flight earning advantage does not close the fee gap for moderate spenders.
+A concrete example: a traveller who books $4,000 in flights per year directly with the airline earns 8,000 Chase points (2x) versus 20,000 Amex points (5x) (American Express) — but Amex costs $800 more in annual fee ($895 vs $95).
+Booking those same flights through Chase Travel would earn 20,000 Chase points (5x) instead, closing the earning gap entirely (Chase).
+For moderate spenders, the flight earning advantage does not close the fee gap.

 When this does NOT apply